dekarrin/mtgdb/README.md

   - If wishlist count > 0, it is added as a wishlist item [ ] update remove -
   - Don't actually remove the inv entry if count hits 0 if it is wishlisted.
+[ ] update add -
+  - If card is currently wishlisted, ask if the intent is simply to replace a wishlisted one

 Interactive mode